Alleged burglar makes PB&J before bolting: The Record for Wednesday, July 17, 2019

 - Steamboat officers had 33 cases that included calls for service and officer-initiated incidents such as traffic stops.

-- Routt County deputies had 10 cases that included calls for service and officer-initiated incidents such as traffic stops.
+- Sheriff’s deputies had 10 cases that included calls for service and officer-initiated incidents such as traffic stops.

-- Steamboat Springs Fire Rescue firefighters responded to five calls for service.
+- Steamboat firefighters responded to five calls for service.

 - North Routt Fire Protection District firefighters responded to one call for service.